cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 }
 ```

-> If there is no CORS configuration yet, an empty JSON document is returned.
+> If there is no CORS configuration yet, an empty JSON document is returned:

 ```json
 {}